Get a cup of tea and prepare to learn all about Wildlife in England!

 How people can help

-UK population 112,000.
-Grey seals are particularly abundant around the coasts of the Outer Hebrides and the Orkney Islands in Scotland.
-Small numbers are found off the coasts of Wales, Cornwall and Norfolk, and larger numbers off the Lincolnshire coast, Farne Islands, Isle of May and Shetland Islands.
+Grey seals are a significant part of England’s wildlife and are distributed variously along the UK coastline.
+They are particularly plentiful around the Outer Hebrides and the Orkney Islands in Scotland.
+While smaller populations are present off the coasts of Wales, Cornwall, and Norfolk, larger groups can be found off the Lincolnshire coast, the Farne Islands, the Isle of May, and the Shetland Islands, showcasing their widespread presence in the region.

 Making headlines